U.S. man charged in 'enemy of the people' threats to Boston Globe

 BOSTON (Reuters) - Federal authorities on Thursday charged a California man with threatening to kill Boston Globe employees for the newspaper’s role leading this month’s defense of press freedoms by hundreds of U.S. news organizations against attacks by President Donald Trump.

-Prosecutors said Robert Chain, 68, called journalists “the enemy of the people” in a series of threatening phone calls that echoed the same words Trump has used to criticize unflattering news coverage through his campaign and years in office.
+Prosecutors said Robert Chain, 68, called journalists “the enemy of the people” in threatening phone calls that echoed the phrase Trump has used to criticize unflattering news coverage through his campaign and years in office.

-“Anyone – regardless of political affiliation – who puts others in fear for their lives will be prosecuted by this office,” Andrew Lelling, the U.S. attorney for Massachusetts and a Trump appointee, said in a statement disclosing the arrest.

 Prosecutors said Chain, who lives in Encino, California, was arrested on Wednesday charged with one count of making threatening communications to interstate commerce.
-If convicted, he could face up to five years in prison and a $250,000 fine.
+If convicted, he could face up to five years in prison.

 Prosecutors said Chain made 14 threatening calls to the Globe from Aug.
 10 through Aug.
-22, including one on Aug.
-16 - the day the press freedom editorials ran - in which he threatened to shoot employees in the head at 4 p.m.
-That warning prompted police to take up positions outside the paper’s Boston building.
+22, including on Aug.
+16 - the day the press freedom editorials ran - when he threatened to shoot employees in the head at 4 p.m.
+That prompted authorities to station police outside the paper’s Boston building.

+“While it was unsettling for many of our staffers to be threatened in such a way, nobody – really, nobody – let it get in the way of the important work of this institution,” Jane Bowman, a Globe spokeswoman, said in a statement.

 It was not immediately clear whether Chain had hired an attorney.

-The privately owned Globe on Aug.
-10 announced its plan for coordinated editorials defending press freedoms, which are enshrined in the First Amendment of the U.S. Constitution.
-Newspapers and other media outlets across the United States joined in on the Aug.
-16 campaign.
+The Globe on Aug.
+10 announced its plan for coordinated editorials defending press freedoms enshrined in the First Amendment of the U.S. Constitution.
+Newspapers and other media outlets across the United States joined in on Aug.
+16.

-The editorials prompted Trump to lash out on Twitter, saying, “THE FAKE NEWS MEDIA IS THE OPPOSITION PARTY.
+The editorials led Trump to lash out on Twitter, saying, “THE FAKE NEWS MEDIA IS THE OPPOSITION PARTY.
 It is very bad for our Great Country....BUT WE ARE WINNING!”
-He did not provide specifics on how news media organizations are bad for the United States.
+He did not provide specifics.

-Trump continued bashing news media organizations on Wednesday and Thursday, lashing out at NBC and a favorite target, CNN.
+Trump continued bashing news media organizations on Wednesday and Thursday, lashing out at NBC and CNN, and again using the phrase “enemy of the people.”

-In June, five people were shot to death at the Capital Gazette newspaper’s offices in Annapolis, Maryland.
-The 38-year-old man charged in the attack was motivated by a longstanding grudge against the paper, prosecutors said.
+In June, five people were shot dead at a newspaper in Annapolis, Maryland, allegedly by a man by a longstanding grudge against the paper, prosecutors said.

-That defendant, Jarrod Ramos, last month pleaded not guilty to all charges, including five counts of first-degree murder.

 Reporting by Scott Malone; editing by Jonathan Oatis